Skip to main content

 reporter

-Controls what is done with the resulting report after the Chef InSpec run.
+Controls what’s done with the resulting report after the Chef InSpec run.
 Accepts a single string value or an array of multiple values.
 The ‘cli’ reporter mimics the Chef InSpec command line output in your terminal, which lets you see your system’s compliance status at the end of the Compliance Phase.
 Accepted values: ‘chef-server-automate’, ‘chef-automate’, ‘json-file’, ‘audit-enforcer’, ‘cli’

 # set the reporter to Chef Automate